-This would not be the first time senior members of An Garda Siochana based in Killarney Garda Station mislead the public with regard to licencing issues.
+This would not be the first-time senior members of An Garda Siochana based in Killarney Garda Station mislead the public regarding licencing issues.

 In an article written in the Irish Examiner on the 20th of December 2016, a reference is made citing the “High numbers of late-night closing orders are being sought in Killarney”.
 The late-night closing orders are known as Special Exemption Orders.
 Killarney Gardaí are quoted in the article as stating “they expected an overall increase in the special exemption orders in 2016”.

-It does not take a mathematical genius to come to the conclusion that there are more than 10 late night premises operating throughout the whole of Co Kerry.
-Also take in to account that there are festivals that last a whole week in some parts of the county.
+It does not take a mathematical genius to conclude that there are more than ten late night premises operating throughout the whole of Co Kerry.
+Also consider that there are festivals that last a whole week in some parts of the county.
 There’s also St Patrick’s Day, Bank Holiday weekends, Christmas, and lots of other occasions where a considerable number of premises trade until 2am.
-Yet the number of applications for Special Exemptions don’t appear to tally with the amount of premises who are trading until 2am.
+Yet the number of applications for Special Exemptions do not appear to tally with the number of premises who are trading until 2am.

-Let’s revisit all the newly married couples who have paid venues to host their wedding receptions.
-None of us really ever questioned a hotel for charging any couple for a Special Exemption Order.
-An Irish wedding would not be an Irish wedding, without festivities carrying on late in to the night.
+Let us revisit all the newly married couples who have paid venues to host their wedding receptions.
+None of us ever questioned a hotel for charging any couple for a Special Exemption Order.
+An Irish wedding would not be an Irish wedding, without festivities carrying on late into the night.
 Set out below are the total number of wedding ceremonies in Co Kerry, and the total number of Special Exemption Orders applied for in the Kerry courts.
-The only way these figures can be correct, is if most of those getting married must have went outside Co Kerry to have their reception, and very few came to Kerry to have their wedding reception.
+The only way these figures can be correct, is if most of those getting married must have gone outside Co Kerry to have their reception, and very few came to Kerry to have their wedding reception.

 Total number of Marriages in Co Kerry 866